 Post-rafting, peruse the downtown district.
 In a few short blocks you’ll find Colorado microbrews, locally roasted coffee, homemade ice cream, natural mineral springs and historic mining equipment.
 Now this is Colorado.
 Use the “Directions” button inside the map to see driving directions to Idaho Springs.

 Contact us for more information about the adventures we offer in Idaho Springs, rafting on Clear Creek or how to find our Clear Creek Basecamp.
 877-ZIP-RAFT

-Colorado Adventure Center, Inc. (DBA Rock Gardens Rafting, Highside Adventure Tours, Inc.) operates under special use permits with the White River National Forest, Colorado State Parks, Clear Creek County and is an equal opportunity service provider.
+Colorado Adventure Center, Inc. (DBA Rock Gardens Rafting, Colorado Adventure Center, Inc.) operates under special use permits with the White River National Forest, Colorado State Parks, Clear Creek County and is an equal opportunity service provider.

 All Lower Colorado River (Shoshone Rapids) and Roaring Fork trips offered through Rafting Colorado, a fully licensed and permitted outfitter.